zqfan/zqfan.github.com/_posts/2021-05-25-java-maven-nexus-staging-plugin-xstream.md

 PS: The test scope packge org.sonatype.sisu.litmus:litmus-testsupport requires xstream indirectly, via org.powermock:powermock-classloading-xstream.
 But it is ok because the information in maven central repo shows that powermock packages are all excluded, [https://search.maven.org/artifact/org.sonatype.plugins/nexus-staging-maven-plugin/1.6.7/maven-plugin](https://search.maven.org/artifact/org.sonatype.plugins/nexus-staging-maven-plugin/1.6.7/maven-plugin), and litmus-testsupport is in test scope.

-So what we need to do is explicitly upgrading xstream to 1.4.17 (also nexus-staging-maven-plugin to its latest 1.6.8, but not necessary) in plugin dependencies section, like:
+So what we need to do is explicitly upgrading xstream to 1.4.17 (also upgrade nexus-staging-maven-plugin to its latest 1.6.8, but not necessary) in plugin dependencies section, like:

 ```
   <build>